 The illustration agent is part go-between, part mediator, part diplomat: conveying messages, intervening where necessary, interpreting the nuances and signals between client and creative.
 In this issue The Bright Agency and Outline Artists examine the subtle play of interpretation that happens between brief and a successful creative execution.

-Varoom 27 is available from good book stores and the AOI Shop.
+Varoom 27 is available from the AOI Shop.
 64 pages of great images and insightful comment.
 Get Interpreting!